sandialabs/qick-dawg/installation/Readme.md

 In this document we outline the setup for using QICK-DAWG with a RFSoC4x2.
 Specifically, we show how to:

 1. Setup RFSoC4x2 Hardware<br>
     a.
-Bypass/Remove the balun & capacitors<br>
+Remove the balun & Bypass capacitors<br>
     b.
 Connect the lw frequency differential amplifier<br>
     c.
 Connect PMOD digital outputs<br>
     d.
 Assembling and powering on your RFSoC4x2 board